Skip to Content

 • Account for ALL of your assets: Not sure of what you have?
 Don’t wait for a plaintiff’s lawyer to tell you exactly what that is before he or she takes it from you.
 Take stock of valuable domain names, telephone numbers, intellectual property, potential inheritances, and other non-liquid assets.

 • Liability insurance is no guarantee: Buy as much insurance as you can; it’s cheap and it helps you sleep at night.
 But realize that 70 percent of claims will not be covered.
 Your coverage may be inadequate for a particular suit, and your insurance company may go bankrupt.
-Having insurance and an asset protection plan is the belt-and-suspenders approach for hanging onto your pants.
+Having insurance and an Asset Protection plan is the belt-and-suspenders approach for hanging onto your pants.

 • Convert non-exempt assets into exempt assets: State laws protect some personal assets from lawsuits and creditors.
 Those assets typically include your primary residence; personal items such as furniture and clothing; pensions and retirement funds; and life insurance.
 Find out the exemptions for your state and convert non-exempt assets, such as cash, into exempt assets, such as life insurance.

-• Transfer your assets to a protective entity: The key to asset protection is to own nothing while controlling everything.
+• Transfer your assets to a protective entity: The key to Asset Protection is to own nothing while controlling everything.
 Transfer any non-exempt assets out of your name to protective entities such as trusts, limited liability companies, limited partnerships and others.

 • Don’t loan out your car – even to your kid: If your children are going to drive, they should drive cars titled in their name alone.
 And if they pay for the cars themselves, you add another layer of protection.
 Courts may find that parents who are obviously paying for their children’s cars liable to some degree, even if the car title is in the child’s name.